-- Date of the expenditure; - Vendor's full name and address; - Purpose of the expenditure (a brief description of why the expenditure was made).
-An independent expenditure committee ("Super PAC") that makes an independent expenditure must include the name of the candidate who is supported or opposed by the expenditure, and whether the expenditure supports or opposes the candidate; and - Amount of expenditure. - Additional information is needed for registered Independent Expenditure Committees or if your committee is making independent expenditures. - Check Independent Expenditure box - Provide the name(s) of the candidate(s) supported or opposed by the independent expenditure; and - Select whether the independent expenditure supports or opposes the candidate(s).
+- Date of the expenditure;

+- Vendor's full name and address;

+- Purpose of the expenditure (a brief description of why the expenditure was made).
+An Independent Expenditure Committee that makes an independent expenditure must include the name of the candidate who is supported or opposed by the expenditure, and whether the expenditure supports or opposes the candidate; and

+- Amount of the expenditure.